Collared whipsnake: Similar Species

 Demansia torquata is the only species of its genus with a collared nape within its geographical distribution.
 D. rimicola is the closest species, geographically.
 It can be distinguished from D. torquata as the latter has a pale upper edge of the 'teardrop' marking extending across the face and adjoining with the anterior band of the nape collar.
 Furthermore, D. torquata has a greyish hue of the ventral aspect, which differs from most other Demasia species.
 Scale counts, particularly of the ventral and subcaudal scales, can also be a diagnostic tool for identification.

 Distribution

 Collared whipsnakes are found along the coast and range of eastern Queensland, extending from Batavia Downs in the north to Mount Larcom in the south.
-They are also found on islands off the coast of Queenslands, including islands within the Whitsundays group, Cumberland group and Northumberland Islands.
-There are records of presence in western Queensland, as well as northern NSW and the Northern Territory.
+They are also found on islands off the coast of Queensland, including islands within the Whitsundays group, Cumberland group and Northumberland Islands.
+There are records of their presence in western Queensland, as well as northern NSW and the Northern Territory.
 However, these are based on other similar species, and reliability is contested.